 Assemblymember Rebecca Bauer-Kahan was first elected to represent Assembly District 16 in the California State Assembly in 2018, which includes Alamo, Danville, Dublin, Lafayette, Livermore, Moraga, Orinda, Pleasanton, San Ramon, and Walnut Creek.

-Rebecca is an accomplished attorney, environmental advocate, community volunteer, law professor and mother.
-A Bay Area native, she has dedicated her career and personal time to improving our community, solving complex problems, protecting civil rights and fighting to ensure everyone has the opportunity to succeed.
+Rebecca is an accomplished attorney, environmental advocate, community volunteer, law professor, and mother.
+A Bay Area native, she is the granddaughter of refugees who came to the United States to escape the Holocaust.
+Their experiences inspired her to use her career and personal time to help others in her community, solve complex problems, protect civil rights, and fight to ensure everyone has the opportunity to succeed.

 As an attorney, Rebecca specialized in ensuring major corporations complied with environmental laws and regulations by leading internal investigations to improve their environmental practices, while maintaining profitability.
 She also worked with major tech companies on intellectual property cases involving such topics as copyright, trademark, and trade secret theft.

 Rebecca oversaw and grew her office’s pro bono program and, under her leadership, the office expanded its efforts to include civil rights, immigration, homelessness, and domestic violence.
 She has also served on several boards and committees, helping attorneys throughout the Bay Area provide their services to those who desperately need them.